Trump on brink of impeachment as House readies historic vote

 The rare undertaking to impeach a president, set to unfold over more than six hours of debate Wednesday, is splitting the lawmakers in Congress much the way Americans have different views of Trump’s unusual presidency and the articles of impeachment against him.

+From Alaska to Florida, tens of thousands of Americans marched in support of impeachment Tuesday evening, from a demonstration through a rainy Times Square to handfuls of activists standing vigil in small towns.
+They carried signs saying “Save the Constitution – Impeach!!!!” and “Criminal-in-Chief.”

+“I really believe that the Constitution is under assault,” said one protester, 62-year-old Glenn Conway, of Holly Springs, North Carolina, attending his first political rally in 30 years.
+“I think we have a president at this point who believes he’s above the law.”

-Trump implores Americans to “read the transcript,” but the facts of his phone call with the Ukraine president are not necessarily in dispute.
+Trump implores Americans to “read the transcript,” but the facts of his July phone call with the Ukraine president were largely confirmed by witnesses in the impeachment inquiry.
 Trump asked Volodymyr Zelenskiy to investigate Democrats and his 2020 political rival Joe Biden.
 At the time, the newly elected Ukraine leader was hoping for a coveted White House visit to showcase his standing with the U.S., his country’s most important ally.
 He was also counting on nearly $400 million in military aid as his country confronts a hostile neighbor, Russia.

 The question for lawmakers, and Americans, is whether those actions, and the White House’s block on officials testifying for the House investigation, are impeachable offenses.